Tips for Saving and Sharing Projects in After Effects

 Google integrates tightly with Google apps.
 Likewise, OneDrive integrates well with Microsoft Office apps.
 Dropbox doesn’t make any special apps like those, so that can be a good or bad thing, depending whose apps you are most down with.
 Pick one, set it up, add your files, invite your collaborators, and voila… everyone can see all the things.

 I think it would be pretty difficult to find a motion designer who doesn’t use Adobe software.
-Given that, the Adobe Creative Cloud Libraries can be a great collab tool.
+Given that, the Adobe Creative Cloud Libraries can be a great collaboration tool.
 They let you share things in libraries, but in an Adobe tools centric way.
 You can share brushes, images, videos, fonts, templates and other assets for a specific project, team, company, or client.

 The thing that makes this extra cool is that you can access the shared libraries right inside your favorite Adobe apps.
 You can link assets in shared libraries, so that if one team member updates an asset, everyone else working with that library can then update it automagically.